Danny-Engelman/CalcMaster/README.md

 # CalcMaster - Calculated Column Editor

 Activated on a SharePoint FldEdit.aspx page this code will attach itself to the Formula textarea.

+#####features
-On every keyup event it will (try to) save the Formula and provide immediate feedback.
+* On every keyup event it will (try to) save the Formula and provide immediate feedback.
+* Paste plain JavaScript code in an empty formula field and wrap in Formula strings with the action button

-The OK button is no longer needed, because a correct Formula is always saved.
+* The OK button is no longer needed, because a correct Formula is always saved.

 *This code only works on existing Calculated Columns,
 it will not work if you have just created a new column, save it first*